Kyutefox/Iconify/README.md

 > - <p style="font-size:14px;">Please refer to its documentation for full changelog history provided in the useful links section.</p>

+### August 30, 2024 - 1.0.2 (Update)

+> - New:

+    - Download any icon as SVG ( Font Awesome )

+> - New:

+    - Generate Premium Font Awesome CDN and use icon directly

+### August 09, 2024, 1.0.1 (Update & Fixes)

+> - New:

+    - Added Animated Lottie Download for (IconScout) in JSON.

+    - Added Copy SVG button to copy code directly (FlatIcon).

+> - Update:

+    - Added Error Message for non-supported icons.

+    - Improved performance in IconScout.

+### April 13, 2023, 1.0.1 (Inconify - The Beggining)

+> - New:

+    - Added popup message for error.

+    - Added animations to download button.

+    - Added custom download button.

+    - Added support for IconScout.

+    - Added support for Icons8.

+    - Added support for Microsoft Edge.

+    - All new Iconify known as Flaticon Premium.

+> - Update:

+    - Updated to manifest version 3.0

+    - Updated from server dependent to local.
 ## 🔗 Useful Links

 > - <a href="https://kyutefox.com/products/iconify-browser-extension">Goto Full Documentation</a>